The Sparrow Case Affirms Constitutionally Protected Aboriginal Rights

 The 1990 Supreme Court Decision in R. v.
 Sparrow was the first Supreme Court of Canada decision which applied s.
 35 of the Constitution Act, 1982 which states “The existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed”.

-In the foundational Sparrow ruling, the Supreme Court ruled that First Nations have an Aboriginal right, as defined in the Constitution, to fish for food, social and ceremonial purposes and that right takes priority over all others, after conservation.
+In the foundational Sparrow ruling, the Supreme Court ruled that First Nations have an Aboriginal right, as defined in the Constitution, to fish for food, and social and ceremonial purposes and that right takes priority over all others, after conservation.

 In Sparrow, Ron Sparrow, a member of the Musqueam First Nation appealed his conviction on a charge of fishing with a longer drift net than permitted by the terms of the Band's fishing license under the Fisheries Act.
 He based his appeal on the argument that the restriction on net length was invalid because it was inconsistent with s.
 35 of the Constitution Act, 1982 – the section of the Act that recognizes and affirms existing Aboriginal and treaty rights.

 The Sparrow case was the first opportunity for the Supreme Court of Canada to interpret what s.
 35 actually meant.
-In overturning Sparrow's conviction, the Court ruled that the Constitution Act provides "a strong measure of protection" for Aboriginal rights, and that any proposed government regulations that infringe on the exercise of those rights must be constitutionally justified.
+In overturning Sparrow's conviction, the Court ruled that the Constitution Act provides "a strong measure of protection" for Aboriginal rights and that any proposed government regulations that infringe on the exercise of those rights must be constitutionally justified.

 The two-part Sparrow test for determining whether an infringement can be justified is: